Mitochondrial matrix: Regulation

 Regulation within the matrix is primarily controlled by ion concentration, metabolite concentration and energy charge.
 Availability of ions such as Ca2+ control various functions of the citric acid cycle. in the matrix activates pyruvate dehydrogenase, isocitrate dehydrogenase, and α-ketoglutarate dehydrogenase which increases the reaction rate in the cycle.
 Concentration of intermediates and coenzymes in the matrix also increase or decrease the rate of ATP production due to anaplerotic and cataplerotic effects.
 NADH can act as an inhibitor for α-ketoglutarate, isocitrate dehydrogenase, citrate synthase, and pyruvate dehydrogenase.
 The concentration of oxaloacetate in particular is kept low, so any fluctuations in this concentrations serve to drive the citric acid cycle forward.
 The production of ATP also serves as a means of regulation by acting as an inhibitor for isocitrate dehydrogenase, pyruvate dehydrogenase, the electron transport chain protein complexes, and ATP synthase.
 ADP acts as an activator.

 Protein synthesis

-The mitochondria contains its own set of DNA used to produce proteins found in the electron transport chain.
+The mitochondria contains its own mitochondrial DNA used to produce proteins found in the electron transport chain.
 The mitochondrial DNA only codes for about thirteen proteins that are used in processing mitochondrial transcripts, ribosomal proteins, ribosomal RNA, transfer RNA, and protein subunits found in the protein complexes of the electron transport chain.